On the K\"onig-Hall-Egerv\'ary theorem for multidimensional matrices and multipartite hypergraphs: Constructions of extremal matrices

 \begin{proof} 1.
 By conditions of the theorem, each row of $\Lambda$ has at most $n-1$ nonzero entries that is not greater than its weight $n - \nicefrac{1}{m}$.
 So Lemma~\ref{polyplexin1m} implies that $\Lambda$ is an optimal hyperplane cover of the matrix $A = A(\Lambda)$.

-Let us proof that the matrix $A$ is extremal.
+Let us prove that the matrix $A$ is extremal.
 Suppose $\alpha$ is an index covered by $\Lambda$ with weight less than $1$.
 Without loss of generality, we can assume that $\alpha$ is covered with weight $1 - \nicefrac{1}{m}$.
-Indeed, if $\alpha$ is covered with a smaller weight then, since nonzero entries occupy at least $m$ rows of $\Lambda$, we can easily find an index $\beta$ covered with weight $1 - \nicefrac{1}{m}$ and for which the submatrix $A_\beta$ is contained in the submatrix $A_\alpha$.
-It remains to note that the submatrix $A_\alpha$ has a hyperplane cover of weight $n-1$ that satisfies the condition of Lemma~\ref{polyplexin1m}, therefore $A_{\alpha}$ contains a polydiagonal.
+Indeed, if $\alpha$ is covered with a smaller weight then, since nonzero entries occupy at least $m$ rows of $\Lambda$, we can easily find an index $\beta$ covered with weight $1 - \nicefrac{1}{m}$ and for which the support of the submatrix $A_\beta$ is contained in the support of the submatrix $A_\alpha$.
+The submatrix $A_\alpha$ has a hyperplane cover of weight $n-1$ that satisfies the condition of Lemma~\ref{polyplexin1m}, therefore $A_{\alpha}$ contains a polydiagonal.

 The uniqueness of the optimal hyperplane cover $\Lambda$ follows from Proposition~\ref{optuniupper}.

 2. Assume that $\Lambda$ is an optimal hyperplane cover of some $d$-dimensional extremal matrix $A$ of order $n$ such that all $\lambda_{i,j} \in \{0, \lambda \}$ for some $\lambda >0$.
 Let us show that $\Lambda$ satisfies all conditions of Clause $1$.